 With steeplechasers, it is often a three or four mile course with fixed jumps, an extreme testing, which of itself shows great soundness and durability...only the toughest horses are successful in it.
 The horses in this study have birth dates from 1830 to 2004, so we have a much longer range then the previous exercise, which may give us an advantage in finding clues on root bloodlines.

-[Whisker 1812, he is the sire of the two earliest durability stars on the list: Catherina and Jorrocks, and his line and that of his full siblings: Whalebone, Web, Wire, Woful, Wilful etc. are found as one of the critical mass influences behind a good number of the sound horses in this study.
+[Whisker 1812, he is the sire of one of the earliest durability stars on the list: Catherina and his line and that of his full siblings: Whalebone, Web, Wire, Woful, Wilful etc. are found as one of the critical mass influences behind a good number of the sound horses in this study.
 These full siblings are found more often than not in multiples in the English Thoroughbred; Whisker and Whalebone were Derby winners, and their sister Web is the dam of the prolific Glencoe so they are seen more often than the others.]

 [Spendthrift 1876, a new American Thoroughbred, is the sire of two that made our list: Bankrupt who ran more races than any other; 348, and Kingston who raced 138 races.
 Spendthrift had three full stallion brothers: Rutherford, Miser and Fellowcraft.
 Spendthrift is the sire of Hastings, who is the sire of Fair Play, who himself is the main influence in Time To Bid (below), and he is the sire of Man O'War and the grandsire of Discovery...all three are chefs de race for stamina, and also a major jump line in the USA.
 Fellowcraft is the damsire of the mighty Hamburg, a great stayer.
 Only two horses have won staying races by 100 lengths: Man O' War and Hamburg--that is a clue.
 The chef de race Discovery is the damsire of both Bold Ruler and Native Dancer and Discovery has Fellowcraft/Spendthrift 4x5 sex-balanced.
 Fellowcraft holds the world record for 4-mile heat racing, beating his grandsire Lexington's record by a 1/4 of a second.]